sferik/twitter-ruby/README.md

 * `#update_count` (use `#tweets_count`)
 * `#updates_count` (use `#tweets_count`)
 * `#translator` (use `#translator?`)

+### Frozen Objects
+All Twitter objects are immutable by default and will raise a `RuntimeError` if you attempt to modify them.
+Immutable objects have the benefit of being inherently thread-safe and simpler to understand and reason about.
+If you need to modify a Twitter object, just call `#dup` on it.
+No big deal.
+Memory is cheap and garbage collection is getting faster every day.

 ### More natural method names
 All create, destroy, add, and remove methods have been renamed to put the verb